itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 ## SLOs and Load Test Analysis Error Issue

-THe Google’s SRE Handbook mostly focuses on the production use case for SLIs/SLOs, Dynatrace is “Shifting-Left” this approach and using SLIs/SLOs
+The Google’s SRE Handbook mostly focuses on the production use case for SLIs/SLOs, Dynatrace is “Shifting-Left” this approach and using SLIs/SLOs

 While an SLI is just a metric, an SLO just a threshold you expect your SLI to be in and SLA is just the business contract on top of an SLO.
 It’s great that this discipline and ideas have got a lot of attention lately.